Catillaria fungoides Etayo & van den Boom

 Distribution:

 Description: Thallus crustose, thinly episubstratic, continuous, whitish, with rounded to irregular, dark brown to blackish, 0.1-0.25 mm wide, flat to slightly convex, rough, sometimes confluent soralia.
 Soredia farinose, 12-20 µm in diam., with clusters of algal cells surrounded by short-celled hyphae (cells 4-8 x 2.5-4 µm); surface of outer soredial hyphae dark brown to blackish, but pale brown to more or less hyaline in inner part, K-, N-.
-Apothecia lecideine, black, 0.2-0.4 mm across, with a flat to slightly convex disc and a thin (20-30 µm), persistent proper margin, which sometimes appears whitish due to a thin layer of hyaline hyphae.
-Proper exciple brown in outer part, with capitate dark hyphae, colourless within, inspersed with oil droplets; epithecium brown, K-, N-; hymenium colourless, inspersed with oil droplets, 35-40 µm high; paraphyses simple or sparingly branched, 1.5-2 µm thick at mid-level, the apical cells 3-5 µm wide; hypothecium brown-green to brownish, 10-15 µm high, inspersed with oil droplets.
+Apothecia lecideine, black, 0.2-0.4 mm across, with a flat to slightly convex disc and a thin (20-30 µm), persistent proper margin which sometimes appears whitish due to a thin layer of hyaline hyphae.
+Proper exciple brown and with capitate dark hyphaein outer part, colourless in inner part, inspersed with oil droplets; epithecium brown, K-, N-; hymenium colourless, inspersed with oil droplets, 35-40 µm high; paraphyses simple or sparingly branched, 1.5-2 µm thick at mid-level, the apical cells 3-5 µm wide; hypothecium brown-green to brownish, 10-15 µm high, inspersed with oil droplets.
 Asci 8-spored, clavate, with a K/I+ blue outer coat and a K/I+ uniformly blue apical dome, Catillaria-type.
 Ascospores 1-septate, hyaline, oblong-ellipsoid, 10-12 x 3-3.5 µm, without a perispore.
 Photobiont chloroccoid.
 Spot tests: thallus K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.
+Note: a recently-described, apparently mainly western species of base-rich bark, also reported from Switzerland and the Czech Republic.
+To be looked for, especially in Tyrrhenian Italy.

 Growth form: Crustose